Rakuten4/personal-website/README.md

 If you see errors, check the terminal running `npm start` for server logs and verify `users.json` has the new user.

+Contact form
+The server now exposes a POST `/api/contact` endpoint.
+When the contact form on the site is submitted, the server will save messages to `messages.json` in the project root.
+This makes the demo fully functional end-to-end for local testing.

 Notes:
 - Images referenced in `index.html` live in the `images/` folder; if missing, placeholders are hidden.